 Studio Owner — Originally from northern California, Hannah studied the social sciences at the University of California, Berkeley.
 She married a USAF fighter pilot, moved to South Carolina, and graduated from the USC School of Law.
 Hannah was a practicing attorney for several years before starting a family, and finally made Charleston her home in 2003.
 She loves living here with her husband and four children.

 Hannah went to Bikram teacher training in Los Angeles in 2013, and greatly enjoys connecting with the practitioners in her classes.
-She also loves the sound of her children’s laughter, the rush of standing up on a wave, the beauty of the Lowcountry, and the unique energy of a Bikram class moving together.
+She is committed to providing traditional Hatha Yoga at 360 Yoga Charleston, in a kind, friendly and supportive environment.

 Heather was born and raised in the snowy mountains of upstate New York.
 After years of running and skiing in the cold, she was invited to a dear friend’s hot yoga class and quickly hooked!
 A lifelong athlete, she loved the challenge of Bikram yoga and ”warm” escape the 105 degree room offered.
 Bikram became a daily practice for her five years ago.
 It also led her to discover and study several other styles of yoga, meditation and spirituality, eventually completing a 200- hour, hot power vinyasa teacher training in 2013.